Assessing eligibility for Fares Allowance (FAA) for Youth Allowance (YA), Austudy and Pensioner Education Supplement (PES) 010-04060020

 4 |

 Check number of trips in study year + Read more ...
-Is the customer entitled to another FAA reimbursement for the study year?
+Check if the customer is entitled to FAA reimbursement for the study year.
 Note: 'study year' means the period in which one complete year of an approved tertiary course starts and finishes.
-Check the DL screen and the OOP screens to see whether the customer has already received FAA for the journey or has received the allowable reimbursements for the study year.
-If the customer has:
+Determine if the customer has already received FAA for the journey or has received the allowable reimbursements for the study year by checking the following screens:

 |